AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/intro-home-page.md

 ### Overview

-The Overview layer acts like a personalized dashboard and provides you quick access to essential items for enhanced productivity.
+**Overview** acts like a personalized dashboard designed to enhance productivity.
 It features a Widget section where the following widgets are displayed:

- - **Recent Files**: The widget provides you a snapshot of recently-used files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.
+ - **Recent Files**: The widget provides you a snapshot of recently-opened files (a list of files that you accessed in the Editor) along with the key file details including Title, File name, File type, File path, and Accessed on dates.
+From [User Preferences](#user-preferences), you can set the maximum number of files that can be displayed in this widget.
+By default, this limit is set to **20**.

    The following options are available when you hover over a file:

    - **Open in editor**: Allows you to open the selected file in the Editor.
 You can also open it by selecting the file title.
-   - **Pin**: Allows you to pin the selected file in the widget
+   - **Pin/unpin**: Allows you to pin one or more files to the Recent files widget.
+Pinned files are displayed at the top in widget list.
+To unpin a file, use the **Unpin** option.
    - **Remove**: Allows you to remove the selected file from the Recent files widget.

     **Create new file from the New File drop-down menu**

-    The **New file** drop-down menu allows you to create a topic or DITA Map right from the **Recent files** widget section.
+    The **New file** drop-down menu allows you to create a topic or DITA map right from the **Recent files** widget section.
 On successful file creation, you will be redirected to the Editor interface where you can work upon the file.

  - **Collections**: If you work on a set of files or folders, you can add them to this widget to access them quickly.
-Once added, you can view the files by Titles along with their respective Owner names and Created on dates.
+Once added, you can view the files by Titles along with other key details about the Owner and Created On dates.
 As you click on the column dropdown, you can view the options to sort and resize the column.

+   The Collectios widget also displays the collection's breadcrumb at the top of the widget.
+You can click on it to go back to a specific folder within the hierachy.

     The following options are available when you hover over a collection:
      - **Rename**: Allows you to rename the selected collection.